aci-ref/facilitation_best_practices/activities/05-assistance.md

 optimization of ACI system capabilities to better meet researcher needs (covered in *Interfacing with ACI Resource Providers*).

-For the purpose of distinguishing the information in this section from that in Engaging Researchers, we define “assistance” as the one-to-one or one-to-few support of researchers already accessing an ACI resource, where the support pertains directly to their specific practices in using
+For the purpose of distinguishing the information in this chapter from that in Engaging Researchers, we define “assistance” as the one-to-one or one-to-few support of researchers already accessing an ACI resource, where the support pertains directly to their specific practices in using